firozzer/WhatsApp-Scheduler/README.md

 # WhatsApp-Scheduler

 Schedule WhatsApp messages using Telegram Bot + Python.
 Basically the Python script opens up WhatsApp Web & sends your message by interacting with the page using Selenium.
+NOTE - This project works only for a single user.
+Not sure how to go about implementing multi-user functionality.

 To get it up and running, follow these steps: